Sissies: Something Perfect between Ourselves

 This work centers Black Gay bars and clubs—sites of leisure, pleasure, and resistance—as vital gathering spaces for support and political action, particularly during the gay liberation movement and the onset of the HIV/AIDS crisis.
 Through the sounds of disco, R&B, techno, and house, Queer people of color dipped and kiki’d their way into a cultural legacy that continues to shape our world, honoring a “lost generation” of souls whose gifts and talents endure.

-In partnership with Pieter Space and choreographer Bernard Brown, Sissies pays tribute to the legacy of LA’s Black Queer parties and clubs—spaces that have long served as homes for activism, joy, and care.
+In partnership with Pieter Performance Space and choreographer Bernard Brown, Sissies pays tribute to the legacy of LA’s Black Queer parties and clubs—spaces that have long served as homes for activism, joy, and care.
 As many of these spaces have closed or disappeared, this work responds to the urgent need to document, preserve, and build new sites for expression and community.

 Getting Here